jmajewski1/Hello_World/README.md

 GitHub practice for class

 **Files Used**
--List File Names
+- List File Names
--Where you got them
+- Where you got them
--What is contained in the file
+- What is contained in the file
--Datafile consideration
+- Datafile consideration

 **Additional Documents**

 No additional documents used for this repository

+**Versioning**
+Dicuss any versioning used during the process